Not your bitch: Campaign against 'sexist' dictionaries moves to Italy

 They argue that terms with negative connotations like “puttana” (whore) and “cagna” (bitch) should be dropped from a list of synonyms - and point out that the synonyms listed under “man” are broadly positive.

-“Such expressions are not only offensive but ... reinforce negative and misogynist stereotypes that objectify women and present them as inferior beings,” said the letter, published in the daily La Repubblica newspaper.
+“Such expressions are not only offensive but ... reinforce negative and misogynist stereotypes that objectify women and present them as inferior beings,” said the letter, published in the daily La Repubblica newspaper on Friday.

 “This is dangerous as language shapes reality and influences the way women are perceived and treated.”